pranavnatesh/comp1/README.md

 If this was useful to you, please consider starring the repo!

-This Repo will no longer be updated with new exercises or fixes/additions to existing ones :(
+This Repo will no longer be updated with new exercises or fixes/additions to existing ones.